-The Taking wings centre, the building specially dedicated to vocational training, was inaugurated on 18th February 2006.
-With an area of 1200 m² divided over two floors, it is shaped in a ‘U’ and organized around a covered central hall.
-An access ramp allows wheelchair access to the first floor.
-Beneficiaries from Maison Chance come from the Shelter to the Take Wing Center with our bus or by their own, by wheelchair.
-Four workshops are offered: sewing, painting, woodwork and IT.
-A teacher is in charge of each workshop.
-Offices (Vietnamese and international) are also located in the building.
+The Take Wing Center, a building specially dedicated to vocational training, was inaugurated on February 18, 2006.
+With an area of 1200 m² divided over two floors, it has a u-shape and is organized around a covered central hall.
+A ramp allows wheelchair access to the first floor.
+Beneficiaries come from the Shelter to the Take Wing Center with our Maison Chance bus or on their own, by wheelchair.
+Four workshops are currently offered: painting, sewing, IT and stone cutting.
+A teacher oversees each workshop.
+The national and international offices as well as rooms for volunteers are located here.

-Initially designed as an expressive outlet, the painting workshop has taken-off in the last few years and now serves as a true professional project for the beneficiaries, of whom more than half are disabled.
-The apprentices initially learn basic techniques about drawing and painting.
-Many of them are today able to carry out graphic design and special painting requests for publicity advertisements, oil paintings, and hand-painted greeting cards, as well as creating their own paintings.
+Initially designed as an expressive outlet, the painting workshop has taken-off in the last few years and now serves as a true professional project for the beneficiaries, who are all disabled.
+The apprentices initially learn basic drawing and painting techniques.
+Today, many of them can carry out graphic design, special painting requests for advertisement materials, oil paintings, hand-painted greeting cards, and also create their own art works.

-There are 8 apprentice cooks and waiters are in the restaurant, opened 26th September 2012.
-They serve coffee, fruit juices, cocktails and provide catering.
+Cook apprentices and waiters work in the restaurant, open since September 26th, 2012.
+They offer coffee, juices, cocktails and catering.